loberdesp/RustTask/README.md

 ### Docker

+We will build docker image and run it, it supports running basic unit tests

 You need [docker hub](https://hub.docker.com) installed on your machine, for testing in docker environment you have to use two commands:

 1. Build docker image